Antario-Costena/SignalDetection/README.md

 ## `Step 3.
 Detection`

 When the training is complete, we will perform object detection on the videos and save the results on the Drive:
+  - increase network-resolution by set in your `.cfg`-file `height=608` and `width=608`
+  - change in obj.data file, from valid = path_to/valid.txt to valid = path_to/test.txt
+Run the following command lines:
 ```
 print("detecting...")
 !./darknet detector demo data/obj.data cfg/yolo-obj.cfg /my_drive/backup/yolo-obj_xxxx.weights -dont_show /my_drive/test_videos/name_video -thresh .7 -i 0 -out_filename prediction.avi